designedmind/2017/multiple-drafts-overview.md

 mechanism.

 My [conclusion](multiple-drafts-functional-gateway.html) is that we should invert Dennett's interpretation of his own theory.
-The promise of Multiple Drafts is not a rejection of a "consciousness gateway" or inner presentation, but rather a sense of how such a thing _might actually work_.
+Multiple Drafts is not a rejection of a "consciousness gateway" or inner presentation, but rather a story of how such a thing _might actually work_.
 Contra the materialist's intuition, the notion of inner presentation is not a functionally redundant vestige of poor Cartesian thinking, but a central functional component of human perceptual